 Anita Friedman graduated in Comparative Literature and Anthropology from Hofstra University.
 She is president of the association "Appuntamento a Gerusalemme", which disseminates information and organizes meetings, debates and visits related to Israel's politics, economy, culture and society.

 Pamela Harris studied at Berkeley and Harvard Law School, and clerked at the Italian Constitutional Court.
-She is the Associate Dean of Academic Affairs and Chair of the Department of Political and Social Sciences at John Cabot University and teaches courses in international law, constitutional law, American government, and political theory.
+She is the Associate Dean of Academic Affairs and teaches courses in international law, constitutional law, American government, and political theory.
 She has written articles on law and literature as well as on religious liberty in the United States.

 Robert T. LeClair is a graduate of the University of Pennsylvania and Northwestern University.
 He is an Associate Professor in the Finance Department of Villanova University where he teaches courses on international finance and investments.
 Dr. LeClair has been involved with Villanova¹s program in Rome at John Cabot University since 1999.
 He has been active within the business community and serves as a consultant o various non-profit organizations.